ivanvoitovych/tour-of-heroes/step-9.md

 ## Calling an API

 Now we are ready to consume our API.
-Let's modify our HeroService to use HttpClient instead of using mocks.
+Let's modify our `HeroService` to use `HttpClient` instead of mocks.

 ```php
 private HttpClient $http;